-Add an old fashioned Coconut Snowballs recipe to your recipe box and relive your childhood.
-No bake Snowball cookies were always prominent on the dessert trays when I grew up in the 1950s, especially around Christmas time and New Years.
+Add an old fashioned No Bake Coconut Snowballs recipe to your recipe box and relive your childhood.
+The white Snowball cookies were always prominent on the dessert trays when I grew up in the 1950s, especially around Christmas time and New Years.
 Enjoy an easy-to-make homemade treat for celebrating a traditional Christmas.

 Cream 1/3 cup butter, 2/3 cup sugar, and 2 egg yolks.
 Add 1 cup drained crushed pineapple and 1 cup chopped pecans.